 A common issue with qualitative research and impact assessment is how to organise and make sense of large quantities of textual data, and to do so in a way that is transparent, so that generalisations drawn from it can be peer reviewed.
-The issue is most commonly dealt with by coding and summarising the data either 'deductively' using predetermined themes, or more 'inductively' by identifying repetitions and patterns through immersion in the data.
-Various software packages are available on the market to assist with the task, but the QuIP relies instead on simple preformatted Excel spreadsheets, with the option to then export the data into standard, widely available business analytics software.
-This reflects a preference for flexibility, accessibility and low costs.
+QuIP text analysis is based on two well-established social science approaches: Qualitative Data Analysis and Causal Mapping; coding and summarising the data either 'deductively' using predetermined themes, or more 'inductively' by identifying repetitions and patterns - and using this coding to build up causal maps.
+QuIP coding involves more tightly structured tasks, thereby distinguishing it from more fluid ways of doing thematic analysis in social research.
+We recommend coding only segments of the data that make causal claims (e.g. 'X caused Y', or 'Y happened because of X and Z'), and using your coding to flag: